farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 A complex obstacle is a 4-segment clock.
 A more complicated obstacle is a 6-segment clock.
 A daunting obstacle is an 8-segment clock.

 Segments of clocks are ticked after an action roll.
-The **effect and position rating** help decide how many segments should get ticked as a result of the roll.
+The **effect and risk ratings** help decide how many segments should get ticked as a result of the roll.

 Clocks should always be about the obstacle that needs to be overcome, and not be about the "how".
 The action of the character already takes care of explaining the "how".